Low-energy spectrum of double-junction superconducting circuits in the Born-Oppenheimer approximation: Results

 In Fig.~\ref{fig:BO_accuracy}(a), we first plot the cumulative error for the classical and BO models as we increase the number of states that are being taken into account by $\Delta_j$.
-For the BO model (solid green line), the lowest 5 states are well described as the cumulative relative error is on the $10^{-3}$ level for the parameters used here (indicated with stars in all panels of the figure and specified in the figure text).
-Compared to the classical model (dashed line), the BO model performs about two orders of magnitude better in estimating the low-energy qubit spectrum.
+For the BO model (solid green line), the lowest 5 excitations are well described as the cumulative relative error is on the $10^{-3}$ level using the same fixed parameters as in Fig.~\ref{fig:fig2_2d_potentials} (indicated with stars in all panels).
+Compared to the classical model (dashed line), the BO model is about two orders of magnitude better in estimating the low-energy qubit spectrum.
 However, for the higher energy levels (6th and 7th) the cumulative error significantly increases for the BO model.
-This is because the BO approximation breaks down for levels above the first excited level of the internal mode (red region), which here lies between the 5th and 6th qubit levels.
+This is because the BO approximation breaks down for levels above the first excited level of the internal mode (red shaded region), which here lies between the 5th and 6th qubit levels.
 In Appendix~\ref{Sec:num_BO}, we resolve the individual relative error for each level and find that they are very similar.